gojek/ziggurat/README.md

       - value.serializer - Serializer class for value that implements the org.apache.kafka.common.serialization.Serializer interface.
       - max.in.flight.requests.per.connection - The maximum number of unacknowledged requests the client will send on a single connection before blocking.
       - enable.idempotence - When set to 'true', the producer will ensure that exactly one copy of each message is written in the stream.
 If 'false', producer retries due to broker failures, etc., may write duplicates of the retried message in the stream.
+- batch-routes - This has been explained in the [Batch Routes](https://github.com/gojek/ziggurat/tree/master#batch-consumption-using-kafka-consumer-api) section above.
+All the properties provided with [Kafka Consumer Config](https://kafka.apache.org/28/javadoc/org/apache/kafka/clients/consumer/ConsumerConfig.html) are accepted as kebab case keywords

-- statsd - Formerly known as datadog, The statsd host and port that metrics should be sent to.
+- statsd - The statsd host and port that metrics should be sent to.
 - sentry - Whenever a :failure keyword is returned from the mapper-function or an exception is raised while executing the mapper-function, an event is sent to sentry.
 You can skip this flow by disabling it.
 - rabbit-mq-connection - The details required to make a connection to rabbitmq.
 We use rabbitmq for the retry mechanism.
 - rabbit-mq - The queues that are part of the retry mechanism